RyanRFelder/Module-2-Challenge-VSC/README.md

 ## Technologies

-This program was developed with Python 3.7.9 and 3.8.2; at various stages conflicts arose with Fire as well as other libraries such as questionary, to remedy these errors, Python 3.8.2 was adopted as the primary version.
+This program was developed with Python 3.7.9 and 3.8.5; at various stages conflicts arose with Fire as well as other libraries such as questionary, to remedy these errors, Python 3.8.5 64-Bit ('base': conda) was adopted as the primary version for the interpreter.

 ---

 ## Installation Guide

-(In this section, you should include detailed installation notes containing code blocks and screenshots.)

----

-## Examples

-(This section should include screenshots, code blocks, or animations showing how your project works.)
+The following code was used to install modules:

+conda create -n atmdev python=3.7 -y conda activate atmdev pip install fire pip install questionary pip install pytest

 ---